LCO or LOC: Which Is Best for High Porosity Hair vs Low Porosity Hair?

 The (O) Oil in LCO Method

 Finally, use the Oil to seal in the moisture from the Liquid and Cream.
-You can also add gel after you’ve applied the oil for extra frizz control and hold.
+After you’ve applied the oil, you can add gel for extra frizz control and hold.

 Which Method Is Best for Low Porosity Hair vs High Porosity Hair

-While we’ve found that one method isn’t worse or better than the other, the method you use should be based on your hair porosity.
+While we’ve found that one method isn’t worse or better than the other, your method should be based on your hair porosity.
 Simply put, different hair porosities will respond differently to each moisturization technique.

 Should I Use LOC Method or the LCO Method for Low Porosity Hair?